mcepeda/ExampleAnalysisExercise/README.md

 ## Event trees structure

 Small trees of signal and background samples that are relevant for the Higgs to Muon Tau analysis.
-The trees contain slimmed generator level information based on HEPMC.
+The trees contain slimmed generator level information based on HepMC.

 The information skim is as follow:
 - All events are saved (no filtering), but not all the generator level particles produced in each event are kept.